 Other sensitive decisions include creating the content structure and sitemap, wireframing, planning the layout, including UI and UX design.

 You should consider that deciding on a sitemap during the planning stage is fundamental for the whole project.
 It involves organizing the structure of the website, how many pages and functions will be connected based on their importance, and what content and functionality must be rolled out with the first release.

 The planning stage takes place with an adequate report to you and your timely feedback or direct engagement in the process.

 - Jira & Confluence

 “Design is not just what it looks like and feels like.
 Design is how it works.”

 After the creation of a sitemap, developing wireframes, and planning a roadmap, it’s time to lay hands on the website design.
 This is where the creative UI designers come in, working by the approval of the client and the needs of the project.
 The wireframes are transformed into typography, color graphics, animations, buttons, menus, and much more.

-The target audience is one of the key factors taken into consideration for a design.
-The design spells out how unique a website can be, and it is a factor for enjoyable user experience.
+The target audience is one of the key factors taken into consideration for the design.
+The design spells out how unique a website can be — and it is a factor for an enjoyable user experience.
 To create a good impression on a user, the web design must be fascinating.

-Research has revealed that consumers judge a product within 90 seconds of interaction, and 62% – 90% of them are based on the color.
+Research has revealed that consumers judge a product within 90 seconds of interaction, and 62% – 90% of such assessments are based on the color.

 “Technology is nothing.
 What’s important is that you have faith in people, that they’re basically good and smart, and if you give them the tools, they’ll develop wonderful things with them.”